ehousecy/fabric/docs/source/docs_guide.md

 4. Now make a small change to a file, and rebuild the documentation to verify that your change was as expected.
-Every time you make a change to the documentation you will of course need to rerun `make docs`.
+Every time you make a change to the documentation you will of course need to rerun `make html`.

 5. If you'd like, you may also run a local web server with the following commands (or equivalent depending on your OS):